MarcoRG345/TalkNet/README.md

+## A real time chat client/server
-# chat_zone
+# Description
 <Author: Marco Antonio Raya Garcia>
 <Mail: tonyrayagarcia@gmail.com>
 Implementation real time chat aplication Client/Server.
-This project is interactive, using concepts of concurrency and threads this could be possible
+This project is interactive, using concepts of concurrency and threads this could be possible.
-The implementation consists in two big parts and one most important, the server.
-The object server has two threads for manage multiple clients that connect with it through <sockets> and request-response at the same time.
+The implementation consists in two big parts and one most important.
+The server, the object server has two threads for manage multiple clients that connect with it through <sockets> and request-response at the same time.
 # Protocol
 The stream protocol it was worked with JSON,it should be noted that a lot of lenguages work with libraries to serialize and deserialize data in a JSON format.